kristelfung/kristelfung-com/src/content/about/about.md

 ---
 page: about
-title: more on me la la la
+title: more on me...
 ---
-t﻿ext here
+text here